jqhoogland/rationalia-starter/AF/Courses/AGI Safety Fundamentals.md

 ## Exercises

 1. What are the main similarities and differences between the process of fitting a linear regression to some data, and the process of training a neural network on the same data?
+   - Linear regression is "global" & one-time (ok some matrix solvers use iterative procedures) BP/SGD is "local" & iterative.
+Linear regression is "linear".
+SGD embraces nonlinearities.
 2. Explain why the “nonlinearity” in an artificial neuron (e.g. the sigmoid or RELU function) is so important.
 What would happen if we removed all the nonlinearities in a deep neural network?
 (Hint: try writing out explicit equations for a neural network with only one hidden layer between the input and output layers, and see what happens if you remove the nonlinearity.)
+   - If you removed the non-linearities you'd get a linear transformation which you can model with a *single* (!) matrix multiplication.

 ## Live Session: